starlqghts/spoofie/README.md

 📱 Connect Your iPhone

-Before starting the application:

-Connect your iPhone to your computer using USB.
+Connect your iPhone to your computer using a USB cable.

 Unlock your iPhone.

-If prompted, select Trust This Computer.
+Tap Trust when prompted.

 Make sure Developer Mode is enabled.

-On Windows, ensure the required Apple device drivers/software are installed.

-Your computer should be able to communicate with the connected iPhone before continuing.
+Make sure your computer can communicate with the connected device.

-🚀 Running spoofie
+🚀 Running the Application
-Start the Server

-From the project directory, run:
+Start the local server from the project directory:

 python app.py

-Once the server starts, open your browser and visit:
+Then open your browser and go to:

 http://127.0.0.1:8000